odavitest/GenesisFront2023/README.md

 ## React powered website
 The React solution is located in the `\website` folder.

 TO DO:
-Unfortunately, since the webpages with all functionality were created "from scratch", no time left for converting the webpages to React SPA (or TPA - two pages application :) )
+Unfortunately, since the webpages with all functionality were created "from scratch", no time left for converting the webpages to React SPA (or TPA - two pages application :) ) **UPD: 25.03.2023 - the model of this application written on Vanilla JS is complete now.
+Next challenge is to rewrite it using React**

 Main steps to get React application working:
 1) The main structure has been created with the help of `npx create-react-app .`